CiwPython/Ciw/README.rst

 .. image:: https://github.com/geraintpalmer/Ciw/blob/master/docs/_static/logo.png

-Ciw is a simulation framework for open queueing networks. :hatching_chick:
+Ciw is a simulation library for open queueing networks. :hatching_chick:

 Read the documentation `here`_.
 A repository of example iPython Notebooks is also `available`_.